 - an unintended incident at work has led to someone’s possible or actual exposure to coronavirus – report as a dangerous occurrence; or

 - a worker has been diagnosed as having COVID-19 and there is reasonable evidence that it was caused by exposure at work – report as a case of disease.

 - There must be reasonable evidence suggesting that a work-related exposure was the likely cause of the disease and this is supported by a registered medical practitioner’s diagnosis.

-For more advice and practical support that you can offer to an employee during these difficult periods, please contact Clover HR on 0121 516 0299 or email us at email@example.com
+For more advice and practical support and protection that you can offer to an employee during these difficult periods, please contact Clover HR on 0121 516 0299 or email us at email@example.com

 ©️ Copyright Clover HR